Wednesday, September 3, 2025

 coordinator

-The main actors in community development are the people who live in each community.
-That is why we think and think together with them.
+The main players in urban development are each town and the people who live there.
+That's why we think and consider together.

-Based on the philosophy of "Enjoy working", we support community building and the creation of active human resources through "work" in cooperation with local governments, including corporate recruitment and "Shigoto Convenience Stores".
+Based on the philosophy of "making work fun," we support the creation of communities and active human resources through "work" in collaboration with local governments, such as corporate recruitment and "Shigoto Convenience Stores."